-In postmarketing spontaneous reports, there have been cases of medication error in which the entire contents (up to 800 mcg) (40 times the recommended dose) of the teriparatide prefilled delivery device (pen) have been administered as a single dose.
-Transient events reported have included nausea, weakness/lethargy and hypotension.
+In postmarketing spontaneous reports, there have been cases of medication error in which the entire contents (up to 800 mcg) (40 times the recommended dose) of the Teriparatide prefilled delivery device (pen) have been administered as a single dose.
+Transient even reported have included nausea, weakness/lethargy and hypotension.
 No fatalities associated with overdose have been reported.
-Additional signs, symptoms, and complications of teriparatide overdosage may include a delayed hypercalcemic effect, vomiting, dizziness, and headache.
+Additional signs, symptoms, and complications of Teriparatide overdosage may include a delayed hypercalcemic effect, vomiting, dizziness,